|van Woesik, Robert||Florida Institute of Technology (FIT)||Principal Investigator|

 |Rauch, Shannon||Woods Hole Oceanographic Institution (WHOI BCO-DMO)||BCO-DMO Data Manager|

-Data files and R scripts associated with dataset 856943.
+Data files and R scripts associated with dataset 822215.
 PI: Robert van Woesik.
-Also available from BCO-DMO Github at https://github.com/BCODMO/Pacific Description of .zip contents: Data: Within the excel files are both data from literature and the field.
-Excel files containing the country and the sites at which the data were collected.
-These include urchin data, fishes data, and coral data.
-The files on coral density, coral extension rates, coral species info, and fish species data are files used for both Majuro and Kiritimati.
-R scripts: The numbers and letters in front of the R scripts represent the order they were created and used in, and the country they correspond to.
-Our study started with a random stratified sampling of the two countries, so in Rscripts 1M and 1K, are our methods for the sampling.
-The output from our sampled runs were recorded in the excel files: study sites Majuro (M) and study sites Kiritimati (K).
-2M and 2K are the reef growth models, where all the collected data from the field and literature are used to determine the reef accretion rates at each site within the specified country.
-3M and 3K use the output of 2M and 2K site specific reef accretion to Krige the geographic space in between the study sites.
-4M and 4K use the output of 2M and 2K to Krige bioerosion by fishes in the geographic space between the study sites.
-5M and 5K are used to krige individual fish species in the geographic space between the study sites.
-6M and 6K use the output of 2M and 2K to Krige bioerosion by urchins in the geographic space between the study sites.
-7M and 7K use collected data from the field and literature as well as output from 2P and 2Y to gain information used in the tables within the manuscript and supplementary document.
-8 is used to make other plots not covered within scripts 3-7 including nMDS.
+Also available from BCO-DMO Github at https://github.com/BCODMO/Carbonate-production-Pohnpei-and-Kosrae Description of .zip contents: Data: Within the excel files are both data from literature and the field.
+Excel files containing the country Pohnpei and Kosrae are data collected in the field in 2018.
+These include urchin data, fishes data, Acanthaster solaris (Crown-of-thorns) data, coral data, summary data on net carbonate production, and summary data on contribution of each coral species to carbonate production.
+There are also files on coral density, coral extension rates, coral species info, and fish species data used to estimate carbonate production for Pohnpei and Kosrae.
+R scripts: The numbers and name in front of the R scripts represent the order they were created and used in, and the country they correspond to.
+Our study started with a random stratified sampling of the two countries, so in Rscripts 1K (Kosrae) and 1P (Pohnpei), are our methods for the sampling.
+The output from our sampled runs were recorded in the excel files: study sites Pohnpei and Kosrae.
+2K and 2P are the reef growth models, where all the collected data from the field and literature are used to determine the reef accretion rates at each site within the specified country.
+3K and 3P use the output of 2K and 2P site specific reef accretion to Krige the geographic space in between the study sites.
+COT refer to the data collected on Crown-of-Thorns seastars (i.e., Acanthaster solaris).

 |locat||Reef habitats stratified as either 'outer’, 'inner', or 'patch' reef||unitless|